billie66/tech_doc/ubuntu/system.md

 ### enable bash autocompletion after updated bash

-open the file /etc/bash.bashrc, then uncomment the following lines:
+open the file /etc/bash.bashrc, then uncomment the following lines except the first one:

     # enable bash completion in interactive shells
     #if [ -f /etc/bash_completion ] && ! shopt -oq posix; then